Lewis H. Lapham: Lapham's Quarterly

 Lapham retired from Harper's in 2006.
 That year, he founded Lapham's Quarterly, a publication about history and literature.
-Each issue was devoted to one subject and featured pieces by ancient writers to contemporary celebrities.
+Each issue is devoted to one subject and featured pieces by ancient writers to contemporary celebrities.

 Works

 After spending a year studying history at the University of Cambridge, Lapham wrote for the San Francisco Examiner, the New York Herald Tribune, The Saturday Evening Post, and Life.
 He also contributed to Commentary, Fortune, Forbes, Vanity Fair, among other publications.
 Lapham served as a judge for the PEN/Newman's Own First Amendment Award.

 Lapham was the host and author of the PBS series America's Century and he was host of the weekly PBS series, Bookmark from 1989 to 1991.

 Lapham was until his death the host of The World in Time: radio discussions with scholars and historians on Bloomberg Radio that open the doors of history behind the events in the news.
 Podcasts of the weekly talks are available at Bloomberg.com.

-Lapham wrote The American Ruling Class (2005), a movie done in documentary style and featuring fictional characters and real people, i.e. Bill Bradley, Hodding Carter III and Barbara Ehrenreich, author of Nickel and Dimed, pondering the question "Is there a ruling class in America?", Lapham states at the movie's conclusion that "if you're not in, you're out".
+Lapham wrote The American Ruling Class (2005), a movie done in documentary style and featuring fictional characters and real people, i.e. Bill Bradley, Hodding Carter III, and Barbara Ehrenreich, author of Nickel and Dimed, pondering the question "Is there a ruling class in America?", Lapham states at the movie's conclusion that "if you're not in, you're out".
 The movie aired on the Sundance Channel on July 30, 2007.